aqhra050/Simple-Flask-Web-App/README.md

 # EidCattle - Qurbani Bulls E-Commerce Platform

+## Note that the nature of Links is such that the text in Links must be clicked, and clicking the general box alone does not suffice.

 ## Motivation

 It is an annual religous obligation that Muslims are to offer sacrifice, in emulation of the Prophet Ibrahim.
 This sacrifice, specifically, comes in the form of purchasing a livestock animal (Bulls, Cows, Goats), slaughtering them, and then offering their meat to those economically disadvantaged.